pkanellidis/material-timeline/README.md

 In order to avoid bad usage, possible styles that can break the Timeline's functionality, are removed from the `styles` property.
-These are currently `direction, listStyleType, listStylePosition`
+These are currently `listStyleType, listStylePosition`

 ### TimelineItem